port-labs/port-docs/docs/guides-and-tutorials/visualize-and-deploy-cloud-resources-by-leveraging-k8s-crd.md

 ```

 After the Kubernetes Exporter is installed, you can check the logs to see if the CRDs are being discovered and exported to Port.
-If everything, succeeded you should see the relevant `blueprints` its `actions` in Port's UI
+If everything succeeded you should see the relevant CRDs as `blueprints` and `actions`, and any existing CRs as `entities` in Port's catalog.

 ### 3. Connecting a GitHub workflow

-Now, to execute the action we need to add some workflow to it for Port to trigger the action, the workflow that we will configure will do the operations in the Kubernetes cluster using the kubeconfig that we will provide as a secret in the GitHub repository.
+Now, to execute the action we need to add some workflow to it for Port to trigger the action, the workflow that we will configure will do the operations in the Kubernetes cluster using the `kubeconfig` that we will provide as a secret in the GitHub repository.

 1. Go to the [GitHub control plane example repo](https://github.com/port-labs/control-plane-demo) and use it as a template to create your own repo by clicking on the `Use this template` button.